-Many runners are happy running their regular routes at a relaxed “feel-good pace.”
+Many runners are happy running their regular routes at a relaxed, feel-good pace.
 This boosts your overall fitness and gives you a break from your everyday stress.
-But it is precisely this monotony in your training that can often lead to boredom and waning motivation.
-Running expert Sascha Wingenfeld is convinced that “a steady, even pace makes your running heavy-footed and undynamic.
-Your performance will not improve, and your running will be reduced to just plodding along.”
+But monotony in your training that can often lead to boredom and waning motivation.
+Running expert Sascha Wingenfeld is convinced we can all avoid that heavy-footed, plodding and maintain high performance.

 1. Accelerations / Decelerations